What is Appendicitis?

 Homeopathy is one of the most popular holistic systems of medicine.
 The selection of remedy is based upon the theory of individualization and symptoms similarity by using holistic approach.
 This is the only way through which a state of complete health can be regained by removing all the sign and symptoms from which the patient is suffering.
 The aim of homeopathy is not only to treat appendicitis but to address its underlying cause and individual susceptibility.
 As far as therapeutic medication is concerned, several remedies are available to treat appendicitis that can be selected on the basis of cause, sensations and modalities of the complaints.
 For individualized remedy selection and treatment, the patient should consult a qualified homeopathic doctor in person.
 There are following remedies which are helpful in the treatment of appendicitis:

-Belladonna – acts well in early stages of appendicitis, complaints along with headache and increased temperature without perspiration; patient becomes restless due to symptoms
+Belladonna – acts well in early stages of appendicitis, complaints along with headache and increased temperature without perspiration; patient becomes restless due to pain.

 Lachesis – has got marked action on appendicitis pain when pain is aggravated by slightest touch.